zew/go-questionnaire/README.md

    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

+* Package `systemtest` performs full circle filling in of a questionaire and compares the resulting JSON file.

 * Individual column width for any label or form element (`ColSpanLabel` and `ColSpanControl`)

 ### Layout concept details